Brian McLean: International career

 Despite being born in Scotland, McLean was eligible to play for Northern Ireland through his family.
-However, he had previously appeared for Scotland U17's in a UEFA competition in 2002, and was required to state his change of allegiance prior to his 21st birthday.
+However, he had previously appeared for Scotland U17s in a UEFA competition in 2002, and was required to state his change of allegiance prior to his 21st birthday.
 Unfortunately, due to an administration error McLean was not registered before this deadline and is now ineligible to represent Northern Ireland, effectively ending his international career.
 During his short international career McLean did not appear in any competitive games, although he was due to play in the European Under-21 Championship qualifying game against Liechtenstein before being ruled ineligible.

+Coaching career

+Clyde

+McLean became a player-coach at Clyde during the 2022–23 season.
+He was then appointed as their new manager on 2 June 2023, replacing Jim Duffy.
+Four months later, after a run of one win in 15 matches, McLean left the club with immediate effect.
+They were ninth in the league table at the time of his departure.

 Personal life

 He is the son of former Kilmarnock player Stuart McLean and the brother of SFA referee Steven McLean.